-Script interruption is typically used when the script needs to be notified that one of its contacts has been remotely terminated, such as when the caller hangs up.
+Use script interruption typically when the script needs to be notified that one of its contacts has been remotely terminated, such as when the caller hangs up.

 Note In every case, any event that triggers the need to interrupt the script can occur at any time while the script executes other steps.

 By default, scripts are automatically interruptible before any step is executed.
-Should any external event (such as that described in the preceding text) interrupt the script, the script continues running based on the proper handling for the specific event before the script continues with the next step.
+If any external event (such as that described in the preceding text) interrupts the script, the script continues running based on the proper handling for the specific event before the script continues with the next step.

 If you want two consecutive steps to run without the possibility of interruption, you must move these two steps to a subflow where you can disable interruptions completely while the script processes that subflow.

-Cisco Unity Express Script Editor has an "interruptible" option for some steps that allows you to indicate whether or not the script can interrupt the step from within when an external event occurs.
+Cisco Unity Express Script Editor has an "interruptible" option for some steps that allows you to indicate whether or not the script can interrupt the step from within if an external event occurs.

 When a contact terminates remotely, the script performs one of the following actions: